-If you remain focused on the attacks of the enemy, even his lies will begin to turn to reality.
-Fear, anxiety and panic will begin to set in and depression will soon follow.
+If you remain focused on the attacks of the enemy, even his lies will begin to turn into reality.
+Fear, anxiety, and panic will begin to set in, and depression will soon follow.
 It's all a part of the trap he's set, with the bait of worry.
 Even as the Lord is actively planning our victory...
-His promises become obscured by what we've focused on and our faith reduced to a distant hope watered down with doubt and unbelief.
+His promises become obscured by what we've focused on, and our faith reduced to a distant hope watered down with doubt and unbelief.

-When your attention is turned from your trials and placed back on Jesus and you actively spend time pursuing Him and studying what His Word says about your situation, your focus will change and so will your perception of your problems.
+When your attention is turned from your trials, placed back on Jesus and you actively spend time pursuing Him and studying what His Word says about your situation, your focus will change and so will your perception of your problems.
 As you look intently into the eyes of Love, you'll realize how much He desires to take care of you.
-Though the obstacle may be great, you'll know that your Saviour, healer and provider is so much greater!
+Though the obstacle may be great, you'll know that your Saviour, healer, and provider is so much greater!

 2 Corinthians 4:17-18 (NLT) For our present troubles are small and won’t last very long.
 Yet they produce for us a glory that vastly outweighs them and will last forever!
 So we don’t look at the troubles we can see now; rather, we fix our gaze on things that cannot be seen.
 For the things we see now will soon be gone, but the things we cannot see will last forever.

 Colossians 3:1-3 (NLT) Since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God’s right hand.
 Think about the things of heaven, not the things of earth.
 For you died to this life, and your real life is hidden with Christ in God.